Article Translations: (Spanish)

 How Can Backpacks Cause Problems?

-If you wear your backpack over just one shoulder, or carry your books in a messenger bag, you may end up leaning to one side to offset the extra weight.
+- If you wear your backpack over just one shoulder, or carry your books in a messenger bag, you may end up leaning to one side to offset the extra weight.
 You might develop lower and upper back pain and strain your shoulders and neck.
-Not using a backpack properly can lead to bad posture.

-Is your backpack getting on your nerves?
-It might be.
-Tight, narrow straps that dig into your shoulders can pinch nerves and interfere with circulation, and you might develop tingling, numbness, and weakness in your arms and hands.
+- Tight, narrow straps that dig into your shoulders can cause tingling, numbness, and weakness in your arms and hands.

-Carrying a heavy pack increases the risk of falling, particularly on stairs or other places where the backpack puts the wearer off balance.
+- Carrying a heavy pack can make people more likely to fall, particularly on stairs or other places where the backpack puts the wearer off balance.

-People who carry large packs often aren't aware of how much space the packs take up and can hit others with their packs when turning around or moving through tight spaces, such as the aisles of the school bus.
+- People who carry large packs often aren't aware of how much space the packs take up and can hit others with them when turning around or moving through tight spaces, such as the aisles of the school bus.
 Students also can be injured when they trip over large packs or the packs fall on them.

 You may need to put less in your pack or carry it differently if:

-- you have to struggle to get your backpack on or off
+- You struggle to get your backpack on or off.